ubcemergingmedialab/InteractiveOrchestra/README.md

 # Interactive Orchestra
 ## Project Information
-Tool in development to aid orchestral conducting students in understanding how to remain on beat with their conducting.
+Tool in development to provide a realistic and immersive orchestral conducting experience aimed towards both curious users as well as musical conducting students.

 ## External Assets